tirsop/Ninja-Garage/README.md

 =============================================================

+1: "**git checkout master**" to move to MASTER

+2: "**git pull origin master**" to update your local master to the latest

-1: "**git checkout -b BRANCH-NAME**" to create YOUR OWN BRANCH to work with
+3: "**git checkout -b BRANCH-NAME**" to create and move to YOUR OWN BRANCH to work with

-2: "**git branch**" to see the list of existing branches
+4: "**git branch**" to see the list of existing branches

-3: work on stuff in YOUR branch (NOT MASTER!!!)
+5: Work on stuff in YOUR branch (NOT MASTER!!!)

-4: "**git add**" "**git commit**" Make sure you are NOT in MASTER branch
+6: "**git add**" "**git commit**" Make sure you are NOT in MASTER branch

-5: "**git push origin BRANCH-NAME**"
+7: "**git push origin BRANCH-NAME**"

-6: "**git status**" to make sure the status is CLEAN
+8: "**git status**" to make sure the status is CLEAN

-7: Go to github page on browser and click "Pull request"
+9: Go to github page on browser and click "Pull request"

-8: If there's conflict, discuss with teamates.
+10: If there's conflict, discuss with teamates.

-9: Lead Dev merges and deletes the branch.
+11: Lead Dev merges and deletes the branch.

-10: "**git checkout master**" to go back to master
+12: "**git checkout master**" to go back to master

-11: "**git pull origin master**" to get the latest code
+13: "**git pull origin master**" to get the latest code

-12: "**git sweep**" on your terminal to delete the branch from your local machine
+14: "**git sweep**" on your terminal to delete the branch from your local machine

-13: "**git branch**" to see if the branch was successfully deleted
+15: "**git branch**" to see if the branch was successfully deleted

 ===============================================================